nathanrsfba/creeping-dark/tools/readme.md

           [-f FOLDERS] [-x EXCLUDE] [-t TMP] [-d INNERDIR] [-k] [-z] [output]
 ```

 * MODDIR: Path to a populated Creeping Dark mods folder.
-Defaults to `./mods`
+Defaults to `./mods`.
 * PACKNAME: Name of pack.
 This should be `Creeping-Dark` (the default), unless
-  you're repurposing this script for your own use
+  you're repurposing this script for your own use.
 * VERSION: Pack version.
+The default should match the version of the pack
+  represented by the repository.
 * SERVERVERSION: Server pack version.
 Bump this when a new server pack is
   released for the same Creeping Dark version.
 * FOLDERS: Space-separated list of folders to include.
 This is the same set as